shina07/cs408_3DMouse/README.md

 # cs408_3DMouse
-This Repository is the back up for cs408 Computer Science Project lecture on fall 2015 at KAIST
+This Repository is the back up for CS408 Computer Science Project lecture on fall 2015 at KAIST.
+Please invite rest of collaborators...

 Project Name: 3D Mouse using Smartphone

 Team        : ForBlind

 Captain     : Byunghak Lee

 Member      : Sangha Woo
               Hangyul Park
 	      Jaeyoung An